 The Oversight Trust has invested £425 million in “A” shares of Big Society Capital.
 The four major UK banks have also invested £200 million in “B” shares of Big Society Capital.

-The Big Society Trust and banks can vote at shareholder meetings with votes in proportion to their shareholding.
-However, the banks have each agreed to cap their voting rights at 5% of the overall voting rights, meaning that the Big Society Trust is entitled to 80% of the total voting rights.
+The Oversight Trust and banks can vote at shareholder meetings with votes in proportion to their shareholding.
+However, the banks have each agreed to cap their voting rights at 5% of the overall voting rights, meaning that the Oversight Trust is entitled to 80% of the total voting rights.

 The Oversight Trust – Assets for the Common Good